Corruption in Kenya: 2000–2009

 "In 2003, because of the corruption and misuse of the arms under their custody, 600 KPRs (Kenya Police Reserves) were disarmed in Tana River, and in most urban areas of Kenya, they were disbanded as of 18 April 2004.
-Among the reasons given was that officers had become a threat to the national security instead of defending it.
+Among the reasons given was that officers had become a threat to national security instead of defending it.
 In some areas, the officers commanding police divisions did not know the number of men they had, even though they were issued with firearms, ammunition and walkie-talkies."